quangphuoc73/ASP.NET-MVC/README.md

 # ASP.NET-MVC
-ASP.NET-MVC is a project to learn and cread basic database for a web Moive
+ASP.NET-MVC is a project to learn and create basic database for a web application Moive
 ## Installtion
 To run this project you need to install a few things:
 - Install Visual studio 2019